All Products

 [self.livePusher sendVideoSampleBuffer:sampleBuffer]

-// Query the length of a sample buffer
+// Get the sample buffer length.

 - (int) getVideoSampleBufferSize:(CMSampleBufferRef)sampleBuffer {